olliz0r/LedySync/README.md

 # LedySync

 ## About
 This additional program is used to sync several instances of Ledybot together to prevent them from trying to trade the same person at the same time and to have a shared list of people that already got traded.
+To be used with https://github.com/olliz0r/Ledybot

+If you are rich and like what you see, feel free to throw me a donation at https://www.paypal.me/olliz0r !

 ## Usage
 1. Start LedySync